 CONTEMPORARY DANCE ARTIST, CHOREOGRAPHER & TEACHER

-Jenni is a contemporary dance artist collaborating, performing, choreographing, teaching and rehearsal directing across the unceded stolen lands of so-called Australia, based in lutruwita/Tasmania.
-Across her practice, Jenni locates the body as a site for transformation, play and connection driven by the personal and political potency of embodiment.
+Jenni is a contemporary dance artist collaborating, performing, choreographing, teaching and rehearsal directing across the unceded stolen lands of so-called Australia, based on the lands of the palawa people in lutruwita/Tasmania.
+Driven by the personal, political and transformational forces of embodiment, Jenni seeks genuine joy and connection through the various limbs of her practice.

 A 2010 WAAPA graduate, Jenni has worked extensively across independent and company environments, regionally, remotely, nationally and internationally.